Superfluid fraction of interacting bosonic gases

 an expression directly yielding the superfluid fraction $f$.
-This approach is particularly suitable for a numerical study because very robust numerical techniques have been developed to study the ground state properties of the Gross-Pitaevskii equation (see, e.g., Refs.~\cite{mclachlan1993explicit,suzuki1991general}).
+This approach is particularly suitable for a numerical study because very robust numerical techniques have been developed to study the properties of the Gross-Pitaevskii equation. {\bf In particular, we solve Eq.~\eqref{eq:GP-TBC} using a pseudo-spectral Fourier method, in which the evaluation of the evolution operator is split between momentum and position space (see, e.g., Refs.~\cite{mclachlan1993explicit,suzuki1991general}).
+Within this approach, the velocity-dependent term in Eq.\eqref{eq:GP-TBC} is straightforwardly implemented by means of a rigid translation by $m{\bf v}$ of all momenta, when evaluating the kinetic term in momentum space.}

 To independently assess the validity of the 2D GPE description of this system, we perform numerically exact Diffusion Monte Carlo simulations in three dimensions, adding to the potential $V$ in the $xy$ plane a tight harmonic oscillator in the $z$ direction.
 The interaction potential between the particles is modeled by a soft-sphere potential with the diameter equal to the transverse oscillator length $a_{\rm ho}$ and scattering length $a_{3D}$ small compared to it, $a_{3D}/a_{\rm ho}=0.1$.
-Under these conditions, to a good approximation, the mean-field relation between the three-dimensional parameters and two-dimensional coupling constant can be used, $g=4\pi\hbar^2 (a_{3D}/\sqrt{2\pi} a_{\rm ho})/m$.
+Under these conditions, to a good approximation, the mean-field relation between the three-dimensional parameters and two-dimensional coupling constant can be used~\cite{petrov2000bose,lee2002energy}, $g=4\pi\hbar^2 (a_{3D}/\sqrt{2\pi} a_{\rm ho})/m$.
 We consider $N=100$ particles in a box of size $L\times L$ with periodic boundary conditions, and we keep the 2D density $n=N/L^2$ small, so that $n a_{\rm ho}^2=0.1$.
 Within the MF relation for the 2D scattering length, $\xi = 3.16 a_{\rm ho}$.
-The guiding wave function is taken in a similar form as in Ref.~\cite{astrakharchik2013phase}, i.e. it is constructed as a product of one-body terms (Gaussian along $z$, corresponding to the ground-state of the transverse harmonic oscillator, and GPE solution in $(x,y)$ plane, taking into account the effect of the potential $V$) and two-body Jastrow terms (constructed by matching the solution to the two-body scattering problem at short distances and an exponential decay at large distances).
-The superfluid fraction in DMC calculation is obtained by using the winding number technique~\cite{PollockCeperley87}.
+The guiding wave function is taken in a similar form as in Ref.~\cite{astrakharchik2013phase}, i.e., it is constructed as a product of one-body terms [Gaussian along $z$, corresponding to the ground-state of the transverse harmonic oscillator $\psi_{\text{ho}}(z)$, and GPE solution in the $(x,y)$ plane $\psi_{\perp}(x,y)$, taking into account the effect of the potential $V$] and two-body Jastrow terms (constructed by matching the solution of the two-body scattering problem at short distances and an exponential decay at large distances).
+To obtain the values of $\psi_{\perp}(x,y)$ at non-sampled points needed for the DMC integration we made use of polynomial interpolation.